FelixPetriconi/ACCUConf_Website/README.md

 ## Adding Material

-By convention all source is Asciidoc, even though Markdown or ReStructuredText are possible.
-So only Asciidoc please.
+By convention all source is AsciiDoc, even though Markdown or ReStructuredText are possible.
+So only AsciiDoc please.

 There are two sorts of material, posts and stories.
 Posts are blog entries, and will appear on the front page.
 Stories are free standing pages, that will have to be linked to from blog entries, the menu, or